Neha41093/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects

-- MNIST Classification using multi-layer neural network (DNN)
+- MNIST Classification using multi-layer neural network (DNN) and exploration using t-SNE
 - Speech denoising using DNN
 - Speech denoising using 1D and 2D CNN networks
 - Speech denoising using RNN